 Delgatie Castle – Symbister Suite (Scotland)

 Delgatie Castle is located near Turriff, in Aberdeenshire, Scotland.
-The castle has been in place since 1030 AD, although it has gone through several renovations and restorations and the current castle is said to have been built between 1570 and 1579, and additional wings and a chapel were added in 1743.
+It has been in place since 1030 AD, although it has undergone several renovations and restorations.
+The current castle was built between 1570 and 1579, and additional wings and a chapel were added in 1743.

-Mary, Queen of Scots, once stayed as a guest at the castle in 1562 after the Battle of Corrichie.
+Mary, Queen of Scots, stayed at the castle as a guest in 1562 after the Battle of Corrichie.

-The castle, grounds, and café are open to the public throughout the summer months, and suites within the castle itself and several cottages the estate are available to rent.
-There is also a popular fishing site at the river passing through the estate.
+The castle, grounds, and café are open to the public throughout the summer months, and suites within the castle itself and several cottages on the estate are available to rent.
+The river passing through the estate also has a popular fishing site.

 Which Castle Piqued Your Interest?